 - It has been in use for thousands of years as a dye/pigment - applications in which it is still used

-- In the building environment, ochre has been used in cements and concretes for both structural and decorative applications
+- In the built environment, ochre has been used in cements and concretes for both structural and decorative applications

-- Its use in catalysis is notable, providing resilient and inexpensive catalysts for various industrial processes such as contaminant decomposition, and as a quality source of iron for iron nanoparticle manufacture
+- Its use in catalysis is notable, providing resilient and inexpensive catalysts for various industrial processes such as contaminant decomposition, ammonia removal and coal liquefaction and as a quality source of iron for iron nanoparticle manufacture

 1 S. A. Northrop, Minerals of New Mexico, University of New Mexico Press, Albuquerque, 1959

 2 L. Wadley, J. Human Evol., 2005, 49, 587

 3 M. B. B. Hocking, Handbook of Chemical Technology and Pollution Control, Academic Press, Cambridge, United States, 2006

 4 D. Kumar and D. Kumar, Management of Coking Coal Resources, Elsevier, Amsterdam, 2015

 5 G. A. Mazzocchin et al., Talanta, 2003, 61, 565

 6 M. Uda et al., Nucl.
 Inst.
 Meth.
 Phys.
 Res.
 B, 2000, 161, 758